Fa77855/FA77855.github.io/index.md

 ### [Environmental Sampling](/project_probation/index)
-Preformed environmental sampling tests with 3M™ Petrifilm™ Enterobacteriaceae, 3M Petrifilm E. coli, and Petrifilm Aerobic Count Plates during an intership at a Spice Company (Results can not be posted due to confidentiality)
+Preformed environmental sampling tests with 3M™ Petrifilm™ Enterobacteriaceae, 3M Petrifilm E. coli, and Petrifilm Aerobic Count Plates during an intership at a Spice Company (Results can not be posted due to confidentiality) shorten

   <br><br>
 Example of how the plates were interpreted: